SemanticComputing/fuseki-docker/README.md

 The container includes Jena tdbloader, textindexer, spatialindexer, and tdbstats scripts for loading RDF data into TDB model.
 See the [Dockerfile of the congress-legislators dataset](https://github.com/SemanticComputing/congress-legislators/blob/master/Dockerfile) for an example.

-**Note on running in OpenShift**, if you use this image as a parent image (e.g. use your own Dockerfile to load the data inside the image using TDBLOADER): as containers are ran as an arbitrary user, you'll have to ensure the write permission on the TDB and index directories, e.g. by adding the following lines in your Dockerfile after the tdbloader and indexing commands:
+**Note on running in OpenShift**, if you use this image as a parent image (e.g. use your own Dockerfile to load the data inside the image using TDBLOADER): as containers are run as an arbitrary user, you'll have to ensure the write permission on the TDB and index directories, e.g. by adding the following lines in your Dockerfile after the tdbloader and indexing commands:

 ```
 # Set permissions to allow fuseki to run as an arbitrary user